deepmodeling/deepmd-kit/README.md

 make install
 ```

-## Install DeePMD
+## Install DeePMD-kit
-Firstly clone the DeePMD source code
+Firstly clone the DeePMD-kit source code
 ```bash
 cd /some/workspace
 git clone https://github.com/deepmodeling/deepmd-kit.git deepmd-kit
 ```
-For convenience, you may want to record the localtion of source to a variable, saying `deepmd_source_dir` by
+For convenience, you may want to record the location of source to a variable, saying `deepmd_source_dir` by
 ```bash
 cd deepmd-kit
 deepmd_source_dir=`pwd`